-If you do not provide the information required, you may have conditions placed on your scope of practice or be suspended from practice under section 43 of the Act.
+If you do not provide the evidence required and apply for a practising certificate, you may have conditions placed on your scope of practice or in rare cases we may suspend you from practice under section 43 of the Act.

-Q: What if I can’t supply the information required, or I am unable to meet the continuing competence requirements?
+Q: What if I cannot supply the information required, or I am unable to meet the continuing competence requirements?

-A: If you are having difficulties providing any audit information, please provide a letter outlining your circumstances.
+A: If you are having difficulties providing any audit information, please briefly outline your circumstances in an email to [email protected].

 Q: What if I am on leave or have had a period of leave during the previous three years?

 A: Please note that you do not require a practising certificate if you are not currently practising.

 If you are on leave and are wanting to apply for a practising certificate, you are required to complete the audit and all evidence is required.
 You may wish to request an extension or email the evidence you have and include your circumstances.